 - Store in refrigerator in air-tight container for up to 3 days.

-- We recommend letting the salsa sit in the fridge for a few hours to let the flavors marinate!
+- I recommend letting the salsa sit in the fridge for a few hours to let the flavors marinate!

 Nutrition